Hyper-threading: History

 The first published paper describing what is now known as hyper-threading in a general purpose computer was written by Edward S. Davidson and Leonard.
 E. Shar in 1973.

 Denelcor, Inc. introduced multi-threading with the Heterogeneous Element Processor (HEP) in 1982.
 The HEP pipeline could not hold multiple instructions from the same process.
 Only one instruction from a given process was allowed to be present in the pipeline at any point in time.
 Should an instruction from a given process block the pipe, instructions from other processes would continue after the pipeline drained.

-US patent for the technology behind hyper-threading was granted to Kenneth Okin at Sun Microsystems in November 1994.
+The US patent for the technology behind hyper-threading was granted to Kenneth Okin at Sun Microsystems in November 1994.
 At that time, CMOS process technology was not advanced enough to allow for a cost-effective implementation.

 Intel implemented hyper-threading on an x86 architecture processor in 2002 with the Foster MP-based Xeon.
 It was also included on the 3.06 GHz Northwood-based Pentium 4 in the same year, and then remained as a feature in every Pentium 4 HT, Pentium 4 Extreme Edition and Pentium Extreme Edition processor since.
 The Intel Core & Core 2 processor lines (2006) that succeeded the Pentium 4 model line didn't utilize hyper-threading.
 The processors based on the Core microarchitecture did not have hyper-threading because the Core microarchitecture was a descendant of the older P6 microarchitecture.
 The P6 microarchitecture was used in earlier iterations of Pentium processors, namely, the Pentium Pro, Pentium II and Pentium III (plus their Celeron & Xeon derivatives at the time).
+Windows 2000 SP3 and Windows XP SP1 have added support for hyper-threading.

 Intel released the Nehalem microarchitecture (Core i7) in November 2008, in which hyper-threading made a return.
 The first generation Nehalem processors contained four physical cores and effectively scaled to eight threads.
 Since then, both two- and six-core models have been released, scaling four and twelve threads respectively.
 Earlier Intel Atom cores were in-order processors, sometimes with hyper-threading ability, for low power mobile PCs and low-price desktop PCs.
 The Itanium 9300 launched with eight threads per processor (two threads per core) through enhanced hyper-threading technology.
 The next model, the Itanium 9500 (Poulson), features a 12-wide issue architecture, with eight CPU cores with support for eight more virtual cores via hyper-threading.
 The Intel Xeon 5500 server chips also utilize two-way hyper-threading.